 -

 Confusing the tax quotient familial with the CAF quotient familial.
 There are two entirely separate things called quotient familial in France.
-The first is the DGFiP (tax office) mechanism described in this article.
-The second is the CAF (Caisse d'Allocations Familiales) quotient familial — a monthly calculation used to determine eligibility for subsidised school meals, activity vouchers, and family support services.
-Online searches for "quotient familial" often return advice aimed at young families claiming CAF benefits, which has no bearing on your income tax calculation.
-The two systems share a name but nothing else.
+The DGFiP version described here affects your income tax.
+The CAF version is used to determine eligibility for subsidised services and family support — it has no bearing on your income tax calculation.

 Frequently Asked Questions

-My adult child has moved back in with us.
-Do they count as a dependant for parts purposes?
+My adult child has moved back in.
+Do they count as a dependant?

-An adult child counts as a dependant for quotient familial purposes only in limited circumstances — primarily if they are disabled and unable to support themselves, or if they are under 25 and registered as a student (in which case you can choose between keeping them on your return or allowing them to file independently).
-Simply living with you as an adult does not automatically add a half-part to your household.
+Only in limited circumstances — primarily if they are disabled and unable to support themselves, or under 25 and registered as a student.
+Simply living with you as an adult does not add a half-share to your household.

 We married mid-year.
 Do we file jointly for the whole year?

-Yes — for French income tax purposes, a married couple files a joint return for the full calendar year in which the marriage took place.
-Both partners' income for the entire year is included on the joint return, and 2 parts apply for the full year.
+Yes.
+A married couple files a joint return for the full calendar year in which the marriage took place.
+Both partners' income for the entire year is included, and 2 shares apply for the full year.